hex705/Scissors/README.md

 *Scissors* is a simple Hardware Serial parsing library for Arduino.

+*Scissors* plays well with its sibling library *Glue*.
+Glue and Scissors are also available for Processing.

 As of August 2012, Scissors is an alpha release.
 It is tested and appears stable.
 Please report bugs here:

 [https://github.com/hex705/Scissors/issues](https://github.com/hex705/Scissors/issues "Issues")